 Engine brake:

-When you're just starting out in the world of driving, every aspect can seem overwhelming and challenging.
-An essential first step in your journey to becoming a safe and confident driver is to start driving in low-traffic areas and on roads that you are already familiar with.
+When you’re new to driving, every aspect can seem overwhelming and challenging.
+A crucial first step on your journey to becoming a safe and confident driver is to start driving in areas with little traffic and on roads you’re already familiar with.
 By practicing in controlled environments, you can build confidence in your driving skills without the pressure of heavy traffic.

-Photo source Pexels.com
+Photo source: Pexels.com